IzzySoft/Adebar/README.md

 * a [shell script](http://en.wikipedia.org/wiki/Shell_script "Wikipedia: Shell script") to create separate ADB backups for the apps you've installed yourself ("user-apps"), including their `.apk` files and their data
 * a shell script to create ADB backups of system apps, only containing their data
+* a shell script to download contents of your internal/external SDCards and Backups via Titanium Backup's built-in web server
 * a shell script to disable (freeze) all apps you had disabled/frozen on your device
 * it pulls the `wpa_supplicant.conf` from your device, which holds information on all WiFi APs you've configured (requires the ADB daemon to run in root mode)
 * it pulls the `packages.xml` from your device, which holds all information about apps installed on your device